Zuikaku520/connect-mode-space/README.md

 ## English Summary

+## What this repository does NOT claim

+- This is not biological proof.
+- This is not proof of consciousness.
+- This does not claim that real brains use exactly these mode categories.
+- This is currently a computational hypothesis supported by simulation evidence.

+## Current strongest result

+The strongest current result is the discovery of localized synergy windows in the `Delayed + Recurrent` parameter space.

+Local hotspot scans suggest:
+- hotspot regions show stable positive synergy
+- nearby control regions do not show comparable strong synergy
+- the strongest effects are therefore structured, not random anomalies

 This repository explores the hypothesis that connection mode should be treated as an independent dynamical variable in neural computation, rather than being reduced to a common weighted line.

 Most neural models focus on nodes and weights.